A Manhattan Food Walking Tour

 The tour was about 2 hours, and we were warned to bring our walking shoes because we did a lot of walking.
-There was a good combination food we got to try from a variety of different restaurants.
+There was a good combination of food we got to try from a variety of different restaurants.
 We tried some Chinese dumplings, beef scallion pancakes, cannoli, a pastrami sandwich, a knish, and a fresh matzoh cracker.
 One of the things I enjoyed about this tour was that the food samples were included in the tour price.
 We also stopped at a seafood market, a candy store, and a store that sells homemade pickles.
 At these places, we had the option to purchase more food, but there was enough to eat on the tour that this wasn’t necessary.

 The food portions we got weren’t huge, but we all had a bit of everything.
 I didn’t leave stuffed and wanting to die, but I wasn’t starving after either.
 The beef scallion pancakes were my favourite, but I also loved the little cannoli we got, and the pastrami sandwich from Katz’s was delicious too.
 The matzoh cracker was my least favourite thing, but I’ve had matzoh crackers before, and they’re pretty bland.
-It was neat that we got to try a fresh made (and super hot) matzoh cracker though.
+It was neat that we got to try a fresh-made (and super hot) matzoh cracker though.
 It made me realize that the matzoh crackers I’d tried before (ones my mom had bought from a local grocery store at home) had likely been stale and had sat on the shelf a little too long.
 Fresh is best.

 Our tour guide was a local New York, who’d grown up in Manhattan and lived in the city for most of his life.
-He had stories to share about being a cab driver back in the 70’s when NYC was much more dangerous than it is now.
+He had stories to share about being a cab driver back in the ’70s when NYC was much more dangerous than it is now.
 He also had a lot of great restaurant recommendations, which sadly we weren’t able to check out because of lack of time (but it’s just an incentive to go back).
-We learned a few interesting things like were Martin Scorsese buys his cheese, and that the population of Chinatown in Manhattan is continuing to grow (and subsequently there’s only about only about a block of Little Italy that actually looks Italian).
+We learned a few interesting things like were Martin Scorsese buys his cheese, and that the population of Chinatown in Manhattan is continuing to grow (and subsequently there’s only about a block of Little Italy that actually looks Italian).

-Things You Should Know
+Things To Know

 Where would you want to go on a food walking tour?